Syrian Army: 1919–1945

-1946–1970
+1945–1970

+In August 1945, the Syrian Army was formed mainly from Army of the Levant.
 As Syria gained independence in 1946, its leaders envisioned a division-sized army.
 On June 19, 1947, the Syrian Army took the survivors of Pan Am Flight 121 to the Presbyterian mission hospital at Deir ez-Zor.
 The 1st Brigade was ready by the time of the Syrian war against Israel on May 15, 1948.
 It consisted of two infantry battalions and one armored battalion.
 The 2nd Brigade was organized during the 1948 Arab–Israeli War and also included two infantry battalions and one armored battalion.

 At the time of the 1948 Arab–Israeli War, the army was small, poorly armed, and poorly trained.
 "Paris had relied primarily on French regulars to keep the peace in Syria and had neglected indigenous forces.
 Consequently, training was lackadaisical, discipline lax, and staff work almost unheard of. ... there were about 12,000 men in the Syrian army.
 These troops were mostly grouped into three infantry brigades and an armored force of about battalion size," writes Pollack.

 Between 1949 and 1966, a series of military coups destroyed the stability of the government and any remaining professionalism within the army.
 In March 1949, the chief of staff, General Husni al-Za'im, installed himself as president.
 Two more military dictators followed by December 1949.
 General Adib Shishakli then held power until deposed in the 1954 Syrian coup d'etat.
 Further coups followed, each attended by a purge of the officer corps to remove supporters of the losers from the force.
 'Discipline in the army broke down across the board as units and their commanders pledged their allegiance to different groups and parties.
 Indeed, by the late 1950s, the situation had become so bad that Syrian officers regularly disobeyed the orders of superiors who belonged to different ethnic or political groups.
-The 1963 Syrian coup d'état had as one of its key objectives the seizure of the Al-Kiswah military camp, home to the 70th Armored Brigade.
-There was another 1966 Syrian coup d'etat.